brson/hackmd-collab/compile-time-3.md

 that Rust devs learn with experience, but it is a repeating phenomenon in large Rust projects.

-### Internal parallelism
+## Internal parallelism

-So Rust crates tend to be large, and even when the crate DAG is complex, there are almost always bottlenecks where there is only one compiler instance running, working on a single crate.
+Rust crates tend to be large, and even when the crate DAG is complex, there are almost always bottlenecks where there is only one compiler instance running, working on a single crate.

 So in addition to `cargo`s parallel crate compilation, `rustc` itself is parallel over a single crate.
 It wasn't designed to be parallel though, so its parallelism is limited and hard-won.

 Today the only real internal parallelism in `rustc` is the use of [_codegen units_], by which `rustc` automatically divides a crate into multiple LLVM modules during translation.
 By doing this it can perform code generation in parallel.
+Like a crate, a Rust codegen-unit is also a compilation unit, but it is an LLVM compilation unit.

-And combined with [_incremental compilation_], it can avoid re-translating codegen units which have not changed from run to run, decreasing partial rebuild time.
+Combined with [_incremental compilation_], it can avoid re-translating codegen units which have not changed from run to run, decreasing partial rebuild time.
 Unfortunately, the impact of codegen units and incremental compilation on both compile-time and run-time performance is hard to predict: improving rebuild time depends on `rustc` successfully dividing a crate into independent units that are unlikely to force each other to recompile when changed, and its not obvious how humans should write their code to help `rustc` in this task; and arbitrarily dividing up a crate into codegen units creates arbitrary barriers to inlining, causing unexpected de-optimizations.

 [_codegen units_]: https://doc.rust-lang.org/rustc/codegen-options/index.html
 [_incremental compilation_]: https://rust-lang.github.io/rustc-guide/queries/incremental-compilation.html